 - Multiple Wi-Fi clients—Access to several Wi-Fi clients is essential, with a mix of legacy and newer technologies (e.g., 802.11ac, n, b, g) to simulate real-world scenarios.

 - Cable Modem Termination System (CMTS)—A test house design that has the cable industry in mind must be able to handle relative cable modem field operations.
 For this reason, you need a CMTS in the house.

-What does an ideal environment look like at a test house?
+What does an ideal environment look like?

 A test house must simulate a real environment as much as possible.
 A real environment is situational and a test house must reflect that.
 Test house staff must understand the sources of interference/noise and must be able to measure them as a factor in the overall test results.
 A test house is not a pristine environment like you can test for in an anechoic chamber.

 What types of tests should a test house accommodate?